pchemguy/FFCVonWindows/README.md

 This is a failure from `link.exe` (the linker).
 This means the linker was told to find a function (an "external symbol") but could not find it in any of the `.lib` files it was given.
 This indicates a missing or incorrect `*.lib` file.
 The error message is usually a list of "unresolved external symbols," which provide clues about which dependency is missing.

 **Solution:** The `tj...` symbols point to **LibJPEG-Turbo**.
-This error means that either the `lib` directory containing `turbojpeg.lib` was not added to the `LIB` variable, or `turbojpeg.lib` itself was not added to the `LINK` variable.
+This error likely means that either the `lib` directory containing `turbojpeg.lib` was not added to the `LIB` variable, or `turbojpeg.lib` itself was not added to the `LINK` variable.

 #### 4. The "DLL load failed" Runtime Error

 This is the most difficult error to debug.
-It occurs _after_ the package has successfully compiled and installed, but fails when you try to `import` it in Python.
+It occurs _after_ the package has been successfully compiled and installed, but fails when you try to `import` it in Python.

 ![](./AIFFCV/Screenshots/DLLL_Load_Error.jpg)